qodesmith/scss-parser/README.md

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-image]][npm-url]

 *NOTE: This repo is a fork.
 It updates the lodash dependency to avoid npm audit scariness.
-A [PR](https://github.com/salesforce-ux/scss-parser/pull/21) is out in the original repo but it looks like it's no longer maintained.*
+Looks like the [original repo](https://github.com/salesforce-ux/scss-parser) is no longer maintained.*

 ## Getting Started